llicheri/tic-tac-toe/README.md

+# TODO: The missing development points

+- Create on the game page a button to go back.
+- Guarantee the possibility to the user to restart a new match directly
+- Replace the alert opened after the game finish with a modal.
+- View only the last 10 results.
+- Create into the high score data aggregation to sort records merging logically the time and moves data.
+- Create an IA algorithm to computer moves
+- Create an application header.

 # Assignment: “Tic-Tac-Toe or 4-in-a-row Game”

 Implement the game of Tic-Tac-Toe based on the product backlog below.
 You do not have to support all requirements: choose whatever you're comfortable with to implement.
 Work on your solution for a max of 4 hours.
 When done or time runs out, write down what you would like to improve in the future.